pilarcode/textual-creative-lab/README.md

-# Textual Laboratory

-Playing with textual to create new widgets.
+# 👍 Playing with textual library

+Collection of examples and libraries to build TUI.
-For example, a widget to visualize images
+I have created a widget to visualize images using some of these libraries.

+## Demo

 ![demo](demos/demo_custom_image_box_widget.png)